The impact of static distortion waves on superlubricity: Results and discussion

-To determine the static friction coefficient of naphthalene on Cu(111) and TCP on Pt(111) we must first know the interface structure(s) of both systems.
-Therefore, we identify the most energetically favourable structures of both materials.
-Thereby we consider both commensurate (one molecule per unit cell) and pseudo-incommensurate (in the order of hundred molecules per unit cell) structures.
+\paragraph{Structures of continuous adlayers.} To determine the static friction coefficient of naphthalene on Cu(111) and TCP on Pt(111) we must first know the interface structure(s) of both systems.
+Therefore, we identify the most energetically favorable structures of both materials.
+Thereby we consider both commensurate (one molecule per unit cell) and pseudo-incommensurate structures.
 Truly incommensurate interfaces contain an infinite number of molecules per unit cell.
-Since each molecule has a different adsorption site the friction coefficient becomes \num{0.0} in this case.
+Since each molecule has a different adsorption site the friction coefficient becomes zero in this case.
 However, the electronic structure of an infinite number of molecules is impossible to calculate with first principles methods.
 Therefore, we approximate incommensurate with large but finite (pseudo-incommensurate) unit cells that will exhibit a finite friction coefficient.

 In the case of naphthalene, we can make use of experimentally determined commensurate and incommensurate structures.\cite{yamada2010novel, forker2014complex} Both structures exhibit a similar molecular orientation and only have slightly different molecular periodicities.
 We approximate the incommensurate structure with a pseudo-incommensurate structure containing \num{150} molecules per unit cell (see figure \ref{fig:geometries}b).
 The commensurate structure contains \num{1} molecule per unit cell (see figure \ref{fig:geometries}a).